zerostaticthemes/hugo-serif-theme/exampleSite/content/_index.md

 ---
 title: 'Home'
-date: 2018-02-12T15:37:57+07:00
+intro_image: images/bulb.png
 ---

-# Serif - Hugo Small Business Theme.
+# A Classy Multi Page Theme for Hugo.

-Serif is a beautiful small business theme for Hugo.
-It contains content types for the archetypical small business website.
+## Serif contains content types for a typical business website.
 The theme is fully responsive, blazing fast and artfully illustrated.